Ford sued by truck owners alleging diesel emissions cheating

 Volkswagen has struggled to draw a line under its diesel emissions scandal, which broke in the United States in 2015 and has cost the German company as much as $30 billion.

-A U.S. Environmental Protection Agency spokeswoman did not immediately comment on the lawsuit against Ford.
+An EPA spokeswoman did not immediately comment on the lawsuit against Ford.

-Reporting by Sanjana Shivdas in Bengaluru Additional reporting by David Shepardson; Editing by Savio D'Souza
+Reporting by Sanjana Shivdas in Bengaluru Additional reporting by David Shepardson; Editing by Savio D'Souza and David Gregorio